 routine mental health, 1 in 4

-A panel of experts in the U.S. Preventive Services Task says regular screening can help identify mental health disorders early and that adults up to age 64 should routinely get screened for anxiety– even people with no symptoms of stress or emotional duress (Nania, 2023).
+A panel of experts in the U.S. Preventive Services Task says regular screening can help identify mental health disorders early and that adults up to age 64 should regularly get screened for anxiety– even people with no symptoms of stress or emotional duress (Nania, 2023).
 Being proactive is one of the best ways to manage your mental and physical health.
 Knowing how common mental health issues are and that milestone events like birthdays, holidays, graduations, and career anniversaries can sometimes feel underwhelming and unfulfilling, the best way to prevent deaths from suicide is by promoting mental health check-ins so people can receive help before it is too late.

 Even for those who are not diagnosed with or experiencing mental health conditions, mental health check-ins can be beneficial.
 Think of it like the eye doctor.
 You may have 20/20 vision, but you will still need to go in for check-ups because we’re human beings capable of change and your vision could change.
 Having notes from prior mental health check-ins can help if someone’s mental health begins to suffer.
 Like with concussion protocol, having pre-existing information from a test at peak health can help us better understand which areas are suffering and how best to support overall well-being moving forward.